s21Deniss/hota/docs/vykas/index.md

 #### Notes

-Most of the mechanics will heppen at human phase
+Most of the mechanics will happen at human phase

 Purple stay inside telegraphs if fighting purple boi